rafalkaron/rafalkaron.github.io/content/_index.md

 ### Cycling

-I spent half of my childhood in a local bicycle shop and I love cycling.
-I can assemble and fix a bike.
-I cycle on my road bicycle most often but I also have an old-school mountain bike.
+I developed a love for cycling by spending time in a local bicycle shop during my childhood.
+I can assemble and fix bikes.
+My road bicycle sees the most use, but I also enjoy riding an old-school mountain bike.

 ![Bike photo](/media/home/bicycle1.jpg)
 ![Bike photo](/media/home/bicycle2.jpg)